AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## Deploying Custom Index Definitions {#deploying-custom-index-definitions}

-For demonstration purposes, we will show how to deploy a customization of the out-of-the-box index `damAssetLucene-8`.
-First we change the name to: `damAssetLucene-8-custom-1`.
-Then the steps are as follows:
+To illustrate the deployment of a customized version of the out-of-the-box index `damAssetLucene-8`, we will provide a step-by-step guide.
+In this example, we will rename it to `damAssetLucene-8-custom-1`.
+The deployment process involves the following steps:

-1. Add a folder with the new name under `ui.apps`:
+1. Create a new folder with the updated index name within the ui.apps directory:
 * Example: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/`

-2. Add custom the configuration as a file named `.content.xml` under the new folder:
+2. Inside the newly created folder, add a configuration file named `.content.xml` that contains the custom configuration.
+Below is an example showcasing a customization where nodes from the original out-of-the-box index are removed:
 * Example: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/.content.xml`

 Filename: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/.content.xml`